infomongo/infomongo.github.io/_posts/2017-10-09-unambomber-research.md

 ### Chronology of Bombs

-**#1 May 26, 1978 - Chicago, Illinois**
+**Bomb #1 May 26, 1978 - Chicago, Illinois**
 This bomb was hand delivered.
 It was left at the Chicago Campus of the University of Illinois in the Engineering Building parking lot.
 It had a return address of Professor Buckley Crist at
 Northwestern University (NWU) in Evanston, Illinois.
 It was returned to the Professor Crist, who was suspicious because he hadn’t sent it.
 He gave it to NWU Public Safety and an officer was slightly injured when opening the package.
 The officer was lucky to escape serious injury.

-**#2 May 9, 1979 - Evanston, Illinois**
+**Bomb #2 May 9, 1979 - Evanston, Illinois**
 This bomb was also hand delivered.
 It was left in room 2424 of the Technical Building of NWU in Evanston.
 John Harris, a member of the Civil Engineering Department, opened the cigar box containing the bomb.
-It exploded inflicting numerous lacerations and burns to Harris, altho [Wikipedia][11] describes the injuries as minor.
+It exploded, inflicting numerous lacerations and burns to Harris, altho [Wikipedia][11] describes the injuries as minor.

-**#3 November 15.
+**Bomb #3 November 15.
 1979 - Chicago, Illinois**
 Mailed from Chicago, this device had a crude altimeter as a trigger.
 It exploded on board an American Airlines Boeing 727, carrying both mail and passengers.
 Eighteen people were treated for smoke inhalation, but there were no serious injuries.

-**#4 June 10, 1980 - Lake Forrest, Illinois**
+**Bomb #4 June 10, 1980 - Lake Forrest, Illinois**
 This bomb was mailed to the President of United Airlines, Percy Wood.
-This one is a bit diabolical.
-A letter was sent a letter to Mr Wood, purportedly from one Enoch Fischer.
-The fictional Mr Fisher said he would be sending a book shortly, “Ice Brothers” by Sloan Wilson, because the book had “great social significance.”
+This one is diabolical.
+A letter was sent a letter to Mr. Wood, purportedly from one Enoch Fischer.
+The fictional Mr. Fisher said he would be sending a book shortly, “Ice Brothers” by Sloan Wilson, because the book had “great social significance.”
 A few days later, on June 10, the bomb arrived in a hollowed out copy of the book.
-Mr Wood was seriously injured, with lacerations to his face and leg, when he opened it.
+Mr. Wood was seriously injured, with lacerations to his face and leg, when he opened it.
 The device contained a small metal tag stamped with the initials “FC”.
 It was the first bomb to contain these initials.

-**#5 October 8, 1981 - Salt Lake City, Utah**
+**Bomb #5 October 8, 1981 - Salt Lake City, Utah**
 The bomb was left in the Bennion Hall Business Building on the campus of the University of Utah in Salt Lake City.
 A student discovered the package and alerted the campus police.
 The campus police, worried it might be bomb, brought in the Salt Lake City Police.
 Their bomb squad x-rayed the package, confirmed it was a bomb, and disabled it with a small explosive charge.
 The bomb also contained a metal tag stamped with the initials “FC”.

-**#6 May 5, 1982 - Nashville, Tennessee**
+**Bomb #6 May 5, 1982 - Nashville, Tennessee**
 This bomb was mailed from the BYU campus post office in Provo, Utah.
 It was addressed to Professor Patrick C. Fischer at Pennsylvania State University.
 It was forwarded by a secretary there to Vanderbilt University, where Fisher then worked.
 He had been the chair of the Computer Science department since 1980.
 The professor was out of the country and it was opened by his secretary, Janet Smith.
 The device exploded inflicting serious injuries to her face and arms.
 It contained a metal tag stamped with the initials “FC”.

-**#7 July 2, 1982 - Berkeley, California**
+**Bomb #7 July 2, 1982 - Berkeley, California**
 The bomb was left in Room 411 of the Cory Hall Mathematics Building on the campus of University of California at Berkeley.
 Professor Diogenes Angelakos discovered the device which exploded when he attempted to pick it up.
 He suffered serious injuries to his right hand, arm, and face.
 This bomb contained a note with the typed message, “Wu--- It works!
 I told you it would. ---RV”.
 This was apparently a false clue, a red herring, left to confuse investigators.